We have all seen wreaths throughout the year on doors of many homes. Wreaths have many purposes, decorative being the most popular, but there

 I love making wreaths as gifts for friends and family.
 They are very easy and very pretty.
 You can make an expensive looking wreath for a few dollars.
 I like to shop around for my supplies hitting the local Craft Stores for their sales.
 A.C.
 Moores, Jo Ann Fabrics and Michael's are my usual stops.
 Michael's has a better quality silk flower.
-It's a little more expensive, but their wreaths are usually on sale for $2.50 which is very cool.
+It's a little more expensive, but their wreaths are usually on sale for $2.50 which To begin, I always gather up my supplies and tools to be a bit organized.
+This wreath will be basic red and green with a little touch of gold.
+I always like to mention, BE CAREFUL!
+The glue

 Basic Wreath Recipe